Skip to main content

 About the new low-cost loan

-The Home Energy Upgrade Loan Scheme is established and offered by the Strategic Banking Corporation of Ireland (SBCI) and benefits from a guarantee that has been provided by the European Investment Fund (EIF) and European Investment Bank (EIB) and supported by the Government of Ireland.
+The Home Energy Upgrade Loan Scheme is established and offered by the Strategic Banking Corporation of Ireland (SBCI), supported by the Government of Ireland.
+It is guaranteed by the European Investment Fund and European Investment Bank.

 Benefits